Engineering Mathematics courses for 2020

 Why study Engineering Mathematics at Bristol?

-Our engineering mathematics courses equip you with the mathematical modelling, computational and data analysis skills necessary to solve the challenging real-world problems faced by engineers and scientists.
+Our engineering mathematics courses equip you with the mathematical modelling, computational and data analysis skills necessary to solve challenging, real-world problems faced by engineers and scientists.

-You will learn the very latest techniques from enthusiastic staff, who are world experts in their field, and will be able to apply them in a faculty with internationally renowned experimental labs.
+You will learn the very latest techniques from enthusiastic staff - and will be able to apply them in our experimental labs.
 Above all, we encourage you to think widely and freely and to develop your own intellectual curiosity.

 You will also meet the increasing demand from industry for highly skilled graduates who can work across traditional discipline boundaries.